HengruiTianSJTU/LesionDiffusion/README.md

 This repository is for LesionDiffusion, a general, text-controllable lesion synthesis foundation model for 3D CT imaging.

 To do list:
-- Inpainting pipeline.
 - Release public available Dataset.
+(Coming soon!)

 # Overview
 **LesionDiffusion** is a text-controlled framework for generalizable lesion synthesis.
 The framework consists of two key components: